 Do I have to have a practical placement to enrol on this course?

-We provide this as part of the course.
+We provide this as part of the course once you have completed the theory aspects of the course.
 We include an intensive 6 day practical training programme where you will gain valuable hands-on experience.

 How is the course designed, delivered and assessed?